kluter/LCquickVieweR/README.md

 ## Get Started
 A quick demonstration of what `LCquickVieweR` can do:

+Put all your downloaded satellite images into one folder.
+Up to this point the automatization works only for Landsat 5 and 8 scenes.
+Bands from other satellites need to be addressed manually.

+Presetting:
 ``` r
 # Load packages
 packages <- c("raster", "sp", "RStoolbox", "rgdal")